alchemisten/schablone-logging/libs/logging/README.md

 of an applications normals functionality, contains a stacktrace.

 #### `fatal(message: string, options?: LogOptions): void`
 Writes a message at the FATAL level.
-Used for error the application can't recover from, contains a stacktrace.
+Used for errors the application can't recover from, contains a stacktrace.

 #### `withOptions(options: LoggerOptions): ILogger`